amirongit/PyEnumerable/readme.md

     - [x] Where
     - [x] Select
     - [x] Max
-- [ ] Implement runtime validations for PP Implementation
 - [ ] Make coherent use of `comparer` across methods
 - [ ] Publish on pypi
 ### 1.1.0
 - [ ] Improve test code quality
-- [ ] Add hashed pure python implementation of `Enumerable` (assuming inputs are guaranteed to be `Hashable` & not maintaining order)
+- [ ] Add hashed pure python implementation of `Enumerable` (assuming inputs are guaranteed to be `Hashable` & immutable & not maintaining order)